Charged-Particles/scaffold-vite-eth-shad/README.md

-# Carbon v0.1.1
+# Carbon v0.1.2

 # This is Carbon - Make a Copy

-## Scaffolding for an EVM-based ViteJS Dapp with Shad and Aceternity UI Libraries
+## Scaffolding for an EVM-based ViteJS Dapp using RainbowKit & Shad, Aceternity & Material UI Libraries

-- Uses RainbowKit Wallet Connector
+- RainbowKit Wallet Connector (Wagmi/Viem)
+- ShadCN + Aceternity + Material UI

-- Provides Simplified Transaction Handling in a Site-Wide React-Context with LocalStorage-Recapture
+## Provides Simplified Transaction Handling in a Site-Wide React-Context with LocalStorage-Recapture
+ - Track TXs over Window Refresh and Wallet or Chain change!

 *Never lose a transaction again!*